cs1302uga/cs1302-hw7.6/README.md

 ![Approved for: Fall 2023](https://img.shields.io/badge/Approved%20for-Fall%202023-green)

 > The artist is the creator of beautiful things.
-> **-- Oscar Wilde, _The Picture of Dorian Gray_**
+> **— Oscar Wilde, _The Picture of Dorian Gray_**

 This class exercise continues the development of a GUI app using the JavaFX library.
 Students will continue to create an interactive GUI that loads an image from a specified URL and allows the user to perform different resizing operations.
-Construction of this app requires students to utilize their knowledge of inheritance, polymorphism, interfaces, and API documentation lookup.
+Construction of this app requires students to utilize API documentation and their knowledge of inheritance, polymorphism, and interfaces.

 ## Course-Specific Learning Outcomes